mongodb/mongo-go-driver/docs/migration-2.0.md

 	bsoncodec.ValueDecoderFunc(lenientBoolDecoder))
 ```

-For our custom decoder with such a registry, BSON 32/64-bit integer values are considered "true" if they are non-zero.
+For our custom decoder with such a registry, BSON 32/64-bit integer values are considered `true` if they are non-zero.

 ```go
 // v1